j-w-matlock/flood-damage-estimator/README.md

 1. In ArcGIS Pro choose **Insert** → **Toolbox** and browse to `flood_damage_toolbox.pyt`.
 2. Open the **Flood Damage Estimator** tool.
 3. Provide a crop raster, one or more depth rasters, a CSV with crop codes, values and growing seasons, and an output folder.
+4. Enter a return period and flood month for **each** depth raster (the lists must match in length).
-4. Optionally enable Monte Carlo simulation and adjust the uncertainty parameters.
+5. Optionally enable Monte Carlo simulation and adjust the uncertainty parameters.

 The tool writes an Excel summary in the chosen output folder, mirroring the results of the Streamlit application.